-This page contains a summary of best practices drawn from other pages in the Cloud Storage documentation.
-You can use the best practices listed here as a quick reference of what to keep in mind when building an application that uses Cloud Storage.
-Follow these best practices when launching a commercial application.
+This page contains an index of best practices for Cloud Storage.
+You can use the information collected here as a quick reference of what to keep in mind when building an application that uses Cloud Storage.

 If you are just starting out with Cloud Storage, this page may not be the best place to start, because it does not teach you the basics of how to use Cloud Storage.
-If you are a new user, we suggest that you start with Getting Started: Using the GCP Console or Getting Started: Using the gsutil Tool.
+If you are a new user, we suggest that you start with Quickstart: Using the Console or Quickstart: Using the gsutil tool.

 Perform a back-of-the-envelope estimation of the amount of traffic that will be sent to Cloud Storage.
 Specifically, think about: